verrazzano/docs/content/en/docs/setup/upgrade/upgrade.md

     verrazzano-platform-operator-59d5c585fd-lwhsx   1/1     Running   0          114s
     ```

-## Upgrade Verrazzano
+### Upgrade Verrazzano

-To perform the upgrade, follow these steps:
+To upgrade Verrazzano:

 1. Update the `Verrazzano` resource to the desired version.

       To upgrade the Verrazzano components, you must update the `version` field in your `Verrazzano` resource spec to
       match the version supported by the platform operator to which you upgraded and apply it to the cluster.

       The value of the `version` field in the resource spec must be a [Semantic Versioning](https://semver.org/) value
       corresponding to a valid [Verrazzano release version](https://github.com/verrazzano/verrazzano/releases/).

       You can update the resource by doing one of the following:

-      a) Editing the YAML file you used to install Verrazzano and setting the version field to the latest version, for example, `v0.7.0`.
+      a.
+Editing the YAML file you used to install Verrazzano and setting the version field to the latest version.

       For example, to upgrade to `v0.7.0`, your YAML file should be edited to add or update the version field:

       ```yaml
       apiVersion: install.verrazzano.io/v1alpha1
       kind: Verrazzano